manusantos-dev/silvianavarro-links/README.md

 This is an open-source personal project made to help an artist share their music with style.

 Have you found a bug?
-Want to use this template for your own CMS-powered launch funnel?
+Want to use this template for your own CMS-powered narrative portfolio?
 Feel free to fork the repo, open an issue, or reach out.

 ---